hallatore/MeshBlend-docs/Knowledgebase/Rules of Blending.md

 ## This means a couple of things

-- Each blend size has a maximun 63 unique IDs.
+- Each blend size has a maximum 63 unique IDs.
 Meaning two meshes that overlap can theoretically get the same ID, and their seam won't blend.
 But in practice this is very rare.

 - The system calculates an available blend ID based on the bounds of all the meshes overlapping it.
 This means that if a mesh that is blended is moving around, the chance for it to intersect with something that has the same ID is higher.
 <br>